Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 ---
-title: "Simulations in Historical Research: How to Create an Agent-Based Model of Communication Networks"
+title: "Simulations in Historical Research: How to Create an agent-based model of Communication Networks"
 slug: agent-based-model-communication-networks
 layout: lesson
 collection: lessons